bioinfomaticsCSU/deepsignal/README.md

 The models we trained and the example data can be downloaded from [here](http://bioinformatics.csu.edu.cn/).

 * The model is CpG_model trained using HX1 R9.4 1D reads.
-* The example data is ~4000 reads of yeast R9.4 1D reads, along with a genome reference.
+* The example data is ~4000 yeast R9.4 1D reads each with called events(basecalled by Albacore), along with a genome reference.

 After downloading, the script *pipeline_demo.sh* can be used test the data:
 ```bash